You know you’re about to have a memorable day when you travel to an island where the motto of the ferry company is “Escape The Fake.”

 Adrian and I dragged our tandem kayak down the shore, upstream of the current.
 We tried unsuccessfully to get in, and waterlogged our kayak.
 After dragging it onto shore and dumping sea water out of the kayak I was already tired and we had not even started.
 A second attempt at jumping into the kayak was successful and we were off.

 The kayaks were clear, to allow underwater viewing.
-My paddling duties were taken away within the first five minutes due to lack of coordination.
+I lost my paddling duties within the first five minutes due to lack of coordination.
 Instead I got to watch fish zoom by underneath us.
 We (Adrian) paddled around shipwrecks, got to see another bread fueled fish spectacular, and only crashed into other kayaks once or three times!

 Since the ferry was returning later, we had free time to spend on the beach.
 As the sun started to set, everyone came to sit by the water and watch the sunset.
 While in the middle of a conversation, Adrian spotted something out of the corner of his eye.
 Nobody else saw it, so we continued our conversation.
 Then a dolphin breached not even five meters from shore in front of us.
 We all jumped up excitedly and ran alongside it on the shore, trying to follow it and take pictures.
 The experience of seeing a wild dolphin so close made the sunset over the water even more amazing.
 A perfect end to a perfect day!